dstackai/dstack/docs/docs/index.md

 # Quick start

-`dstack` helps ML engineers define dev environments, pipelines, and apps as code and run them cost-effectively with a single command, either locally or in any cloud account of their choice.
+`dstack` helps ML engineers define dev environments, pipelines, and apps as code and run them cost-effectively either locally or in any cloud.

 ## Installation and setup